 Also, once a speaker learns the basic German phonemes (sounds made by each letter), the language is pronounced exactly as written—no silent letters or special pronunciation rules.
 Both languages use compound words and extensive prefixes and suffixes, making learning the vocabulary easy.

-Another bonus is that much of English vocabulary already comes from German, so the words easily relate to one another.
+Another bonus is that much of the English vocabulary already comes from German, so the words easily relate to one another.
 It’s not hard to remember that haus = house and wilkommen = welcome.

 Is Romance Effortless?